 Principal, William R. & Gretchen B. Kimball Chair

 Luis Baez, Associate Principal and E-flat Clarinet of the SFS, joined the Orchestra in 1990.
-A graduate of the Peabody Conservatory, he began his professional career as principal of the Annapolis Opera Company Orchestra and has been a member of the Florida Orchestra, Santa Fe Opera, and New Mexico Symphony, where he served as principal clarinet for four years.
+A graduate of the Peabody Conservatory, he began his professional career as principal clarinet of the Annapolis Opera orchestra and has been a member of the Florida Orchestra, Santa Fe Opera, and New Mexico Symphony, where he served as principal clarinet for four years.
+Mr. Baez made his first solo appearance with the SFS in the 1999 Stravinsky Festival, in Stravinsky’s Ebony Concerto.
 He is a coach for the SFS Youth Orchestra and serves on the faculty of the San Francisco Conservatory of Music.

 Davies Symphony Hall

 Sun: 2 hours prior to concerts